 I can’t say enough about how important good lights are for painting miniatures.
 I’ve written extensively about good lighting is for accurate color and contrast application.
 Make sure you get the best lights or lamps that you can afford.

 Bright, diffuse light with the correct color temperature will make your eyes more comfortable (less strain), and increase your confidence in color choice, blending, and application.
-Check out some of my recommendations here.

 44. Daylight bulbs provide the best color temperature for painting miniatures